GOP braces for extended clash in Alabama

 At least three new allegations of misconduct were reported on Wednesday, including one by Tina Johnson, who told AL.com that Moore groped her during a 1991 meeting in his law office.
 Two others told The Washington Post they were young women when Moore courted them as a district attorney in his 30s.
 Three other women told the newspaper last week that they were teens when Moore tried to initiate romantic relationships.
 One said she was 14 when Moore touched her over her bra and underwear.

-“There’s a special place in hell for people who prey on children,” Ivanka Trump told the AP on Wednesday.
+“There’s a special place in hell for people who prey on children,” Ivanka Trump told the AP.
 “I’ve yet to see a valid explanation and I have no reason to doubt the victims’ accounts.”

 Her father, however, dodged questions about the turmoil in the Alabama Senate race on Wednesday.
 President Donald Trump, who withstood allegations of sexual assault weeks before his own election, was uncharacteristically silent when faced with questions about the scandal.